Best Time to Take Fiber Supplements and Consume Dietary Fiber

 As mentioned above, the two fiber types include soluble and insoluble fiber.
 Consuming whole grains with meals and snacks provide insoluble fiber while beans, apples, oats, and more supply soluble fiber.

-Distributing your dietary fiber intake from soluble and insoluble fiber throughout the day can help to reduce uncomfortable gastrointestinal digestive symptoms.
+Distributing your dietary fiber intake from soluble and insoluble fiber throughout the day can help reduce uncomfortable gastrointestinal digestive symptoms.

 For example, adding fruits and oats for breakfast, beans and whole grains for lunch, and vegetables with your dinner can help spread out your fiber intake all day.